artifacthub/hub/docs/repositories.md

 ## Ownership claim

 Any user is free to add any repository they wish to Artifact Hub.
-In some situations, legit owners may want to claim its ownership to publish it themselves.
+In some situations, legit owners may want to claim the ownership on an already published repository in order to publish it themselves.
 This process can be easily done in an automated way from the Artifact Hub control panel.

 First, an [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml) metadata file must be added to the repository you want to claim the ownership for.
 Only the `owners` section of the metadata file is required to be set up for this process.
 The `repositoryID` field can be omitted as the user claiming the ownership doesn't know it yet.
-The user requesting the ownership **must** appear in the list of owners in the metadata file, and the email listed **must** match with the one used to sign in in Artifact Hub.
+The user requesting the ownership claim **must** appear in the list of owners in the metadata file, and the email listed **must** match with the one used to sign in in Artifact Hub.
 This information will be used during the process to verify that the requesting user actually owns the repository.

 Once the repository metadata file has been set up, you can proceed from the Artifact Hub control panel.
 In the repositories tab, click on `Claim Ownership`.
 You'll need to enter the repository you'd like to claim the ownership for, as well as the destination entity, which can be the user performing the request or an organization.
 If the metadata file was set up correctly, the process should complete successfully.